Brandy (album)

-Brandy is the debut studio album by American singer Brandy.
+Brandy is the debut album by the American singer Brandy.
 It was released on September 27, 1994, by Atlantic Records.
-Chiefly produced by Keith Crouch, the album contains a range of contemporary genres, including hip-hop, pop-soul, and R&B. Aside from Crouch, Norwood worked with a range of other writers and producers, including R&B group Somethin' for the People, Arvel McClinton, and Damon Thomas.
+Chiefly produced by Keith Crouch, the album contains a range of contemporary genres, including hip-hop, pop-soul, and R&B. Aside from Crouch, Norwood worked with a range of other writers and producers, including R&B group Somethin' for the People, Arvel McClinton, Damon Thomas, and Crouch's brother Kenneth.

 Upon release, Brandy received generally positive reviews from music critics, who complimented Norwood's appearance, as well as the album's timeless appeal.
 While the album initially sold slowly, it reached number 20 on the US Billboard 200 and was certified quadruple platinum by the Recording Industry Association of America (RIAA), selling over two million copies in the United States.
-Worldwide, the album has sold over six million copies.

 Four singles were released from the album.
 "I Wanna Be Down" was chosen as the album's lead single and peaked at number six on the US Billboard Hot 100.
 The song was critically lauded and was regarded as a standout track on Brandy.
 The album's second single "Baby" was also well-received and peaked at number four on the Billboard Hot 100.
 The following two singles, "Best Friend" and "Brokenhearted", peaked at numbers 34 and nine on the Billboard Hot 100, respectively.
 Brandy and its singles garnered Norwood nominations for various awards, including two Grammy Award nominations.
 The success of the album allowed Norwood to establish herself as one of the most successful of the then-new generation of R&B female vocalists who emerged during the mid-to-late 1990s.

 Background

 In 1990, Norwood's talent led to a binding oral contract with Teaspoon Productions, headed by Chris Stokes and Earl Harris, who obtained her gigs as a backing vocalist for their R&B boy band Immature.
-The same year, Stokes arranged the production of a demo tape which was handed over to Atlantic Recording Corporation executives.
-While they liked the material, they found Norwood too young at age 11 and told her to come back when she was 14.
-In 1993, amid ongoing negotiations with East West Records, Norwood's parents organized a recording contract with Atlantic after auditioning for the company's director of A&R, Darryl Williams.
+The agreement, also called for Teaspoon to represent her and attempt to secure her a record deal.
+Norwood first auditioned for Atlantic Records when she was 11 years old.
+Unfortunately, the executives at the label turned her away as they felt she was too young and urged her to come back when she turned 14.
+Coincidentally, on the same day in 1993 Teaspoon Productions had negotiated a deal for Norwood with East West Records, while her parents organized a recording contract with Atlantic Records.
+During her audition at Atlantic she auditioned for the company's director of A&R, Darryl Williams.
+Williams, recalled Norwood's audition saying, "Brandy stood out.
+She was just energetic and had an incredible voice for a 14-year-old."
 Norwood subsequently dropped out of Hollywood High School later and was tutored privately from tenth grade on.